2018 Donegal Senior Football Championship: Format

-The 2018 County Championship took the same format as previous championships in which there was four groups of four with the top two qualifying for the quarter-finals.
-Bottom of each group play in relegation play-offs to decide which team is relegated the 2019 Intermediate championship.
+The 2018 championship took the same format as previous championships, in which there were four groups of four clubs, with the top two clubs qualifying for the quarter-finals.
+The club finishing bottom in each group contested relegation play-offs to determine which team would be relegated to the 2019 Donegal Intermediate Football Championship.

 Group stage

-All 16 teams entered the competition at this stage.
-The top 2 teams in each group advanced to the quarter-finals while the bottom team of each group entered a Relegation Playoff.
-This year, all teams played one home match, one away match and one match at a neutral venue.
+All 16 clubs entered the competition at this stage.
+The top two clubs in each group advanced to the quarter-finals, while the club that finished bottom in each group entered a relegation play-off.
+This year, all clubs played one home match, one away match and one match at a neutral venue.